 Air Force suicides last year surged to highest levels in 30 years

-Suicides in the U.S. Air Force surged in 2019 to the highest levels in at least three decades, despite years of effort by all military services to counter a problem that parallels the U.S. civilian population, The Associated Press reported citing unpublished preliminary data.
+Suicides in the U.S. Air Force surged in 2019 to the highest levels in at least three decades, despite years of effort by all military services to counter a problem that parallels the U.S. civilian population, the military confirmed.

-The figures showed the Air Force had 84 suicides among active-duty members last year – up from 60 the year before.
+The Air Force had 84 suicides among active-duty members last year – up from 60 the year before, according to unpublished preliminary data first reported by The Associated Press.
 The jump followed five years of relative stability, with the service's yearly totals fluctuating between 60 and 64.

+Ann Stefanek, an Air Force Spokeswoman, confirmed the report as accurate.
 Official figures aren't set to be published until later this year.

 Air Force officials said they knew of no higher number in recent years.
 Data and studies previously published by the Pentagon and Air Force showed that 64 suicides in 2015 had been the highest total for the Air Force in this century.
 A 2009 Air Force study showed suicides between 1990 and 2004 averaged 42 a year, never exceeding 62.